kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(1\) Determine the appropriate amount of discovery required;

-\(2\) Review the need for a protective order, and if one is needed, prepare a protective order pursuant to §17.9;
+\(2\) Review the need for a protective order, and if one is needed, prepare a protective order pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.9   Protective orders.|§17.9]];

 \(3\) Determine whether any issue can be stricken; and